Burlington, Ontario

 Overall Score

-Burlington, Ontario, is a vibrant city situated at the western end of Lake Ontario, forming a key part of the Greater Toronto Area and the Golden Horseshoe urban region.
-Established in 1874 and gaining city status in 1974, Burlington is renowned for its compelling balance of natural beauty, urban convenience, and strong community spirit.
-The city consistently ranks high in national reports for its exceptional quality of life, making it a desirable location for families, professionals, and newcomers alike.
-Its strategic location offers residents access to major job markets and cultural centers in both Toronto and Hamilton, complemented by a peaceful suburban setting.
+Burlington, Ontario, is a vibrant city nestled on the western end of Lake Ontario, forming a key part of the Greater Toronto Area and the Golden Horseshoe urban region.
+Established in 1874 and achieving city status in 1974, Burlington is renowned for its blend of urban amenities and natural beauty, bordering the Niagara Escarpment and offering extensive waterfront access.
+The city consistently ranks high in livability surveys, attracting residents with its strong community feel, excellent quality of life, and strategic location that provides easy access to major economic hubs while maintaining a distinct suburban charm.
+People are drawn to Burlington for its picturesque parks, diverse cultural scene, and a balanced lifestyle that combines outdoor activities with a thriving local economy.

 Population